suncoast-devs/handbook/lessons/misc-quick-reference/cs-numbers.md

 `double.Parse` and `double.TryParse`

-These work exactly like their `int` counterparts yet they work with doubles.
+These work exactly like their `int` counterparts, yet they work with doubles.

 Example: